-Namibia hosts superlative scenery, a dramatic arid landscape of great beauty.
-Along our route we witness massive red dunes, fanciful granite outcrops, an isolated, iconic inselberg (the Brandburg), and colonial Swakopmund on the scenic coast.
-We find an array of arid-land birds, many not found in other parts of Africa.
+Naturalist Journeys, LLC PO Box 16545 Portal, AZ 85632 PH: 520.558.1146 | 866.900.1146 naturalistjourneys.com | travel@naturalistjourneys.com Namibia hosts superlative scenery, a dramatic arid landscape of great beauty.
+Along our route we witness massive red dunes, fanciful granite outcrops, isolated, iconic inselbergs, colonial Swakopmund on the scenic coast, and worldrenowned Etosha National Park.
+We also find a wonderful array of arid-land birds, many not found in other parts of Africa.

 The Namib is the oldest desert in the world, with oases for a rich and sometimes odd array of mammal, plant, and birdlife.
-Elephant, Oryx, Blesbok, hornbills, Rockrunner, Herero Chat, Dune Lark, numerous birds of prey and more await!
+Elephant, Oryx, Blesbok, hornbills, Rockrunner, Herero Chat, Dune Lark, numerous birds of prey, and more await!
 Highlights also include time at the vivid red dunes of Sossusvlei, which contrast coastal Walvis Bay and the rugged Erongo Mountains.

-This year we also visit stunning and wildlife-rich Etosha National Park, where Elephant, Zebra, and other species congregate at scenic waterholes and birds abound.
+For many a highlight of the tour is time at stunning and wildlife-rich Etosha National Park, where Elephant, Zebra, and other species congregate at scenic waterholes and birds abound.